arnav-kr/tenorjs/README.md

 # tenorjs
-An unofficial client side JavaScript library for Tenor API
+A lightweight client side JavaScript library for Tenor API